Region1-IT-Projects/Shared-Drive-Migrator/README.md

 SharedDriveMigrator.exe
 ```

 This should automatically open a browser window to the locally running web server.
-If it doesn't, you can manually navigate to `http://localhost:8080` in your browser.
+If it doesn't, you can manually navigate to http://localhost:5000 in your browser.

-## Requirements

-* Python 3.11 +
-* Google OAuth2 client library for Python
-* CSV library

 ## Notes